devGnode/jno2/README.md

 ### jno2.vscanf

-Like printf in c,c++ language, more or less.
+Look like printf in c,c++ language, more or less.

 | Type     | Output  | argv |
 | ------------- |:-------------|:-------------|